usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-3/Defining Success for your Digital Services Acquisition.md

 **What should you do?
 (Choose the BEST option)**

-- [ ] A. Ignore these constraints—they’ll sort themselves out during evaluation
+- [ ] A. Ignore these constraints—they’ll sort themselves out during evaluation.
-- [ ] B. Choose a firm-fixed-price contract now and adjust if needed
+- [ ] B. Choose a firm-fixed-price contract now and adjust if needed.
-- [x] C. Build in a phased approach, include delivery support services, and engage leadership on process flexibility
+- [x] C. Build in a phased approach, include delivery support services, and engage leadership on process flexibility.
-- [ ] D. Push back the solicitation until these constraints are no longer relevant
+- [ ] D. Push back the solicitation until these constraints are no longer relevant.

 > A phased, proactive approach reduces risk and supports agility as constraints are addressed over time.